Call to Worship

 **Taking the Cup**

 The cup over which we give thanks is a sharing in the blood of Christ.
 Receive, and drink.[Prayer After All Receive] Eternal God, we give you thanks for this holy mystery in which you have given yourself to us.
-Let us go forth in the peace of Christ our resurrected Lord.
+Abide in Christ.
 Grant that we may go into the world in the strength of your Spirit, to give ourselves for others.
 In the name of the Father, Son, and Holy Spirit. ☩ Amen.

 One: Alleluia, Christ is risen!
 Many: Christ is risen indeed, alleluia!
-One: Go, declare what was from the beginning, what you have heard, what you have seen, what you have tasted, what you have smelt, and what you have touched so that all may have fellowship with us.
+One: Go, abide in love, abide in Christ, for the sake of others.
 In the name of the Father, Son, and Holy Spirit go in grace and peace to love and serve the Lord and neighbor.
 Many – Thanks be to God.